Duniaalkilany/reading-notes/class-02.md

 as 2^2.

-### <sub>:
+*  <sub> :

 The <sub> element is used to contain characters that should be subscript.
-It is commonly used with foot notes or chemical formulas such as H2O
+It is commonly used with foot notes or chemical formulas such as H2O .

 ![img](66.png)

 ## White Space